3mmar0/company_profile/README.md

 # company_profile
-simple company profile that done using the basic knowledge of html and css
+this is my first project to do. simple company profile that done using the basic knowledge of html and css.